awsdocs/aws-site-to-site-vpn-user-guide/doc_source/modify-vpn-target.md

 ## Step 4: Update VPC route tables<a name="step-update-routing"></a>

 After you migrate to the new gateway, you might need to modify your VPC route table\.
-The following table provides information about the actions you need to take\.
-For information about updating VPC route tables, see [Route tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) in the *Amazon VPC User Guide*\.
+For more information, see [Route tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) in the *Amazon VPC User Guide*\.

-**VPN gateway target modification required VPC route table updates**
+The following table provides information about the VPC route table updates to make after you modify the VPN gateway target\.

 | Existing gateway  | New gateway | VPC route table change |
 | --- | --- | --- |